anas5760/ssr-anas-khalid/README.md

 Docker-ized for production like a bawsss

-What could be improved
+What could be improved- Will take up as soon as I get some time -
 1. Increase coverage of test cases.
+2. UI improvement for Mobile/Tablet devices.
-2. Improve suspense loading on page load.
+3. Improve suspense loading on page load.